The Scenic Explosion Craters & Crater Lakes of Western Uganda

 Explore the Explosion Crater Lakes and Explosion Craters in Uganda-Stunning Scenery

-Thecrater lakes were formed rather recent in the light of ancient volcanic activity in Uganda – a mere 8 to 10,000 years ago – though you see them as serene, scenic lakes today – when they exploded they caused tremendous damage in their time covering an area larger than Mount Vesuvius did at Pompeii – in the case of the Ugandan Explosion Craters – they reduced Lake Edward to a toxic mess.
+The Explosion Crater Lakes and Explosion Craters in Uganda were formed rather recent in the light of ancient volcanic activity in Uganda – a mere 8 to 10,000 years ago.
+Today you see them as serene, scenic lakes.
+When they exploded, they caused tremendous damage in their time covering an area larger than Mount Vesuvius did at Pompeii.
+The Ugandan Explosion Craters reduced Lake Edward to a toxic mess.
 Fire and brimstone still erupted from these explosion craters as recently as 2000 BC while the Pyramids in Egypt were being built.

-W here do you find the Explosion Crater Lakes and Explosion Craters in Uganda
+Where do you find the Explosion Crater Lakes and Explosion Craters in Uganda

 They are located north of the Mweya Peninsula and are the highest point of the park.
 There is the scenic Crater Drive – 27 kilometers where you see the beautiful crater lakes on your journey.
-There is not too much wildlife along the route,te, though Buffaloes and Elephants can be frequently seen.
+There is not too much wildlife along the route, though Buffaloes and Elephants can be frequently seen.
 Be sure not to miss Lake Kitagata – the lake is fed by a salty hot spring – no appeal to wildlife but beautiful to behold.
-Along with this route, you have some beautiful panoramic views of the Western Rift Valley and its escarpments, the Rwenzori Mountains of the Moon, Lake George, Lake Edward, and the natural Kazinga Channel.
+Along with this route, you have some stunning panoramic views of the Western Rift Valley and its escarpments, the Rwenzori Mountains of the Moon, Lake George, Lake Edward, and the natural Kazinga Channel.
 Along t with his route, you have the opportunity to visit Lake Katwe and its ancient salt works where you can take a tour that will benefit the local community.

 Bunyaruguru Craters near Queen Elizabeth Park: